kathleenwong1029/HablamosQueso/README.md

 Our project is a a simulation of a casino experience.
 The player can choose to play three different card games : Blackjack, Crazy Eights and Texas Hold'em.
-Each game will influence the balance of a bank account that controls the user's time limit at the casino.
+Each game will influence the balance of a bank account that controls the user's ability to play at the casino.
 Furthermore, the user can choose to play other casino games, such as the slot machine.

 ### Instructions